Vivianngu3/DSIntern_Assessment/README.md

 2. Transformations?

 3. Feature selection: EDA Correlation plot for column selection, heatmap view.
 Maybe just 2 column plots- like a scatter plot between 2 columns.
-Selcted features

 4. What model to build?
+Multiclass classification: It is used when there are three or more classes and the data we want to classify belongs exclusively to one of those classes,

 5. Model performance

-6. Next steps and take aways...
+### Next steps and take aways...
     Although I am not as proficient in Python functions, I have learned and adapted quickly to the situation and found resources necessary to help excel my work.
 I utilized my skills in UX Design and User research to curate and analyze holistic data.
 For the future I understand that reproducible code is important to be using it repeatedly.
 I want to further improve to be able to code more efficiently not for myself but for my team to have a easier time.